October 12, 2023

 Tenant psychology is an interesting thing.
 If utilities are on the invoice as rent, tenants tend to lump them together.
 In their mind, they feel like their rent is higher than it actually is.

 Some landlords address this by breaking utilities and rent into separate line items on the same bill.
 In contrast, outsourcing utilities to a third party and invoicing separately creates further separation than a line item can.

-Submetering can also increase a tenant interest in a property.
+Submetering can also increase a tenant’s interest in a property.
 This is because many tenants like having the ability to reduce their utility usage and save money.
 They’ll be more likely to choose your property if it comes with a way to keep costs down.

-Property owners that manage their own bills have a huge liability.
+Property owners who manage their own bills have a huge liability.
 A $50k per month utility bill is a huge expense you have to spend time recovering.
 If you can’t, your property will lose cash and cut five figures off the bottom line.

 Fortunately, there’s an easier way to manage such a liability – share it with the tenant.
 Submetering makes tenants physically responsible for their own utilities.
 And once they’re responsible for them, tenants conserve utilities across the board.

 By making tenants responsible for utilities and outsourcing billing to a billing company, you can significantly reduce the liability for your property.

 Benefit#5: Long-Term ROI